How to Become a Certified Nutrition Specialist

-According to the U.S. Bureau of Labor Statistics (BLS), most nutritionists have earned at least a bachelor's degree in foods and nutrition, dietetics or a related field.
+According to the U.S. Bureau of Labor Statistics, most nutritionists have earned at least a bachelor's degree in foods and nutrition, dietetics, or a related field.
 Nutrition science programs use the concepts of biological and physical sciences to explain the relationship between nourishment and human health.
-Bachelor's degree programs in nutritional sciences include courses in nutrition, food preparation and service, nutritional therapy, microbiology, statistics, physiology, chemistry and biology.
+Bachelor's degree programs in nutritional sciences include courses in nutrition, food preparation and service, nutritional therapy, microbiology, statistics, physiology, chemistry, and biology.

 Most states require nutritionists to be licensed.
 A common license is the Registered Dietitian (RD) credential.
 Other states require only state registration or certification.
 In order to qualify for licensure, individuals must have earned a bachelor's degree in an area of nutritional science and completed supervised work experience.
 Individuals must also pass an exam offered by certification agencies.

 In order to increase your chances of successfully meeting the requirements of becoming a nutritional specialist, another success tip is to take time to prepare for the certification or licensing exams.
 Each state has different guidelines and exams.
 Be sure to review specific state requirements that are needed in order to qualify for the exam.
-Once these qualifications are met, be sure to take exam preparation courses to increase chances of passing the exam.
+Once these qualifications are met, consider taking an exam preparation course.

-- Earn an advanced degree.
-Many nutritionists have earned advanced degrees.
 In order to remain knowledgeable of the latest developments in the field and remain competitive in the job market, consider enrolling in a graduate program that offers advanced studies in the dietetics and the nutrition field.
 More education within the field allows a nutritionist to specialize in a particular area of study such as pediatric nutrition or sports nutrition.